 In essence, a router VPN is exactly the same as any VPN you might install on your phone or PC – it diverts your internet traffic away from your ISP’s servers towards its own.
 Your traffic is encrypted in the process, meaning you’ll be able to surf in peace, knowing that no one can see or track your activity.

 But why would you want one on your router?
 Most commonly, router VPNs are used so that a VPN-protected connection can be used by devices that can’t have a VPN installed directly.
-That includes Smart TVs and games consoles, and means you’ll be able to access blocked streaming content and stay anonymous on any device attached to your Wi-Fi connection.
+That includes Smart TVs and Apple TV, games consoles, Roku, and many others, and means you’ll be able to access blocked streaming content and stay anonymous on any device attached to your Wi-Fi connection.

 Plus, most VPNs have a limit to how many devices can use a single subscription.
 If you install a router VPN, then any number of devices or individuals can use your VPN connection – friends, family, your date that you’ve wooed with your intimate knowledge of the TP-Link Archer AX6000 Wi-Fi 6 router...

-- More: Use a gaming VPN to increase connection speed and avoid throttling
+- More: Use a gaming VPN to increase connection speeds and avoid throttling

 - Setup VPN: our comprehensive guide for all devices